 Public Patent Foundation, (PUBPAT)

-People Don mentioned in our conversation: Rudolf Steiner Bill Mollison David Holmgren Tom Ward aka: Tommy Hazel
+Bill Mollison David Holmgren Tom Ward aka: Tommy Hazel

 Dr. John Navazio